 That could have been the end of the Art Deco building on Crockett Street, but luckily, there will be more chapters in this story.
 At the suggestion of the DDA, local businessman Jim Malsch began considering the building for the ‘next chapter’ in his life.
 His time with the Shreveport computing company he co-founded- Enterprise Computing Services, ECS- was coming to an end, but a life of leisure sounded decidedly unappealing.
 He had spent several years on the board of Cohab- a Shreveport coworking space whose goal is to give entrepreneurs the skills they need to be successful long-term.
 During this period, Malsch became what you might consider a ‘serial investor’ in start-ups with a smart business plan, drive and determination.
-He now has ownership stakes in Red River Brewing Co., Whisk, Fat Calf Boucherie and several others.
+He now has ownership stakes in Red River Brewing Co., Whisk, Fat Calf Brasserie and several other businesses.
 He saw the value Cohab brought to businesses and entrepreneurs and thought about how to create a ‘Cohab-type’ experience for creatives and artists.
 From there, the Andress Artist and Entrepreneur Center was born.
 The new company logo, designed by Cohab graduate Luke Lee of Fusiform, gives a nod to the colors present on the original facade of the 1929 Andress Building.
 The Andress Artist and Entrepreneur Center, will cater to talent and creativity of many types.
 Office space upstairs will house some of the businesses Malsch has mentored.
-The downstairs will have artist studio work spaces and a gallery managed by the tenant artists.
+The downstairs will have artist studio work spaces and a gallery/retail shop.
 The entire building will hum with ideas and interests and goals, both conceived and realized.
 It will be a place unlike any other, and that is just the way Malsch wants it.
 It is a prime new chapter for a onetime bassist for the reggae band Killer Bees whose computing career was never a childhood dream, but rather, through happy twists of fate and much hard work, occurred.
 Malsch is fond of easy and expressive words like ‘cool’ and ‘excited.’
 He is both.
 He loves talking to people and telling them his vision over cups of hot Rhino Coffee, another business he has helped mentor.
 His eyes twinkle with excitement about the new logo, about his plans for the building, about being

 downtown, about all that can happen in this ‘cool’ space.
 We’re pretty excited, too.